aj-broderick/SNS_Anomaly_Detection/vae-bilstm/README.md

 - To extract the data from it's raw form, the Beam Parameter Monitor (BPM) & Differential Current Monitor (DCM) configurations is implemented in `parser/configs.py` (classes  `BPMDataConfig` & `DCMDatConfig`).

+## Enterprise Tools

+- This folder works under the assumption that the user is executing the code outside of the Jefferson Lab environment and needs access to custom classes that were developed for unpacking SNS data from binary format.
+Files include:
+  - `beam_settings_parser_hdf5.py`: Parser for beam configuration parameters
+  - `beam_settings_prep.py`: Beam configuration pre-processing
+  - `data_utils.py`: Parser for beam tracings

 ## Logs and Reports

 - **Logs are stored in individual folders (formatted as YYYYMMDD-HHMMSS) within the `logs/` directory:**